MicrosoftDocs/azure-devops-docs/docs/user-guide/define-organizations-and-projects.md

 - Create a single project that contains many repos and teams.
 - Create multiple projects, each containing its own set of teams, repos, builds, work items, and other elements.

-Projects can be created or removed as you need or retire them.
+Projects can be created or removed as you need.
 Think about the specific strategic work scoped to one of the Azure DevOps Services organizations you created previously and who should have access to it.
 Use this information to name and create a project.
 This project will have a URL defined under the organization you created it in and can be accessed at `https://dev.azure.com/{organization-name}/{project-name}`.

 Configure your project by visiting its URL and selecting the **Project settings** button at the lower-right of the page.